-Advisor: R. Rhymes, Jr.
+Advisor: R. Rhymes, Jr. Code: CUV

-Code: CUV

-The Culinary Arts Technology concentration provides a solid foundation in the methods and science of cooking through exposure to classical, American, and international cuisine, as well as the art of baking and pastries.
-Culinary Arts students may receive a certificate after successfully completing all CUT and/or HRT courses listed below.
+The Culinary Arts Technology concentration provides a solid foundation in the methods and science of cooking through exposure to classical, American, and international cuisine, as well as the art of baking and/or HRT courses listed below.